How to use Microsoft AKS with Juju

 az aks install-cli

 If you encounter any issues with this, visit the Kubernetes documentation for manual

 This guide will assume that your Azure account has sufficient access to an Azure Subscription to allow the creation of Resource Groups and Azure Kubernetes Service clusters.

 If you do not have an Azure account, you can create one free of charge, complete with trial credit as described on the Azure website.

-If you have an account, but it is not associated with a subscription, you may need to create a new subscription.
+If you do have an account, but it is not associated with a subscription, you may need to create a new subscription.
 Consult the Azure Docs on programmatic subscription creation for details.

-Please refer to Azure documentation for authoritative information on how to manage services and accounts with Azure.
+Please refer to the Azure documentation for authoritative information on how to manage services and accounts with Azure.

 az account list -o table